Black-Star-Institute/blackstar.github.io/docs/people/byrd_robert.md

 # Affidavit

-Byrd signed [an affidavit](byrd_robert/byrd_affidavit_2004.png) on 2004-08-05 confirming Burisch's attendance at Statae University of New York (SUNY) and his PhD graduation in 1989.
+Byrd signed [an affidavit](byrd_robert/byrd_affidavit_2004.png) [Hamilton 2005] on 2004-08-05 confirming Burisch's attendance at Statae University of New York (SUNY) and his PhD graduation in 1989.

 The text of the affidavit reads: